-Today, Good Judgment maintains a global network of elite Superforecasters who work in teams to tackle our clients’ forecasting questions with unparalleled accuracy.
+Today, Good Judgment maintains a global network of elite Superforecasters who collaborate to tackle our clients’ forecasting questions with unparalleled accuracy.
 We continue to grow this network by identifying and recruiting fresh talent from our public forecasting platform, Good Judgment Open.
 And, we train others to apply the methods that make our Superforecasters so accurate.

 Browse the peer-reviewed research that supports our evidence-based forecasting methods.
 Learn why Superforecasting increases accuracy and help teams collaborate more effectively.

-Read media coverage of Superforecasters and discover how Good Judgment helps commercial, government, and non-profit clients make better-informed decisions.
+Read media coverage to discover how Good Judgment helps commercial, government, and non-profit clients make better-informed decisions.